Video: What are the BSA IV or perversion files?

 Defending Victims of Abuse

-Some adolescents and teens victims of sexual, physical and psychological abuse become so fearful and psychologically and emotionally overwhelmed that they tragically kill their parents or guardians.
-I am aware of no other attorney in the United States that has patricide and matricide as a focus of his practice.
+Some adolescents and teens victims of sexual abuse and physical and psychological abuse become so fearful and psychologically and emotionally overwhelmed that they tragically kill their parents or guardians.
 My 1991 book, When A Child Kills: Abused Children Who Kill Their Parents is considered a landmark book by child abuse professionals.
 As a result of my youth advocacy work in this area, the American Bar Association presented me with its Livingston Hall Juvenile Justice Award which is “awarded to one attorney each year for his or her outstanding contributions…to the rights of children and youth.”

 Explore This Website

 Please take time to read more detail about my work as well as my writings and lectures on sexual abuse and other youth issues.
 To discover more details about my advocacy for abuse victims, please also watch several short videos concerning sexual abuse.
 Additionally, you can read some of my selected magazine and newspaper interviews or view my television interviews.

 Choosing an attorney is an important decision, and an especially difficult one for victims of sexual abuse who, because of their traumatic experiences, have significant issues of trust.
 Therefore, take your time in choosing an attorney to represent you.
 Please read the section, ‘Selecting an Attorney to Represent You,’ and remember first and foremost to look for an attorney who has significant experience in representing victims of sexual abuse.
 If you have any questions regarding my services or have specific questions on how I might assist you or a family member that has been abused, please send me an email by clicking here or call me at (503) 225-1054.

 Thank you very much,

 Paul Mones serves clients in Oregon and California where he is admitted to practice law.
-He also works with attorneys throughout the nation (through pro hac vice admission) by working with cooperating attorneys who possess knowledge and experience in children’s rights and sexual abuse, and through pro hac vice admissions, can provide assistance to victims and accused persons in other states.
+He also works with attorneys throughout the nation (through pro hac vice admission) by working with cooperating attorneys who possess knowledge and experience in child sexual abuse and other forms of abuse, and through pro hac vice admissions, Paul can provide assistance to victims and accused persons in other states.
 For more information, please contact Paul using his online contact form.